Walking Travel Mode – Optimize Routes with Walking Directions

 Different businesses and business models require different types of route optimization.
 Depending on your particular routing requirements and the roads network in your service area, you may need to optimize your routes not only for driving but also for walking or bicycling.
 For example, such businesses as food delivery, courier services, door to door sales, recreation, parcel delivery, and many other last-mile businesses often choose to complete their orders on foot rather than by driving a car.
-Although Walking routes are not suitable for long distances, completing last-mile deliveries on foot in the cities with a high density of customers per square mile, heavy traffic, and expensive parking provides a lot of operating and financial advantages.
-Walking routes don’t burn fuel, need fleet maintenance, require expensive vehicle insurance, take time to park, and so on.

 To help you win the last mile, Route4Me’s proprietary optimization algorithm allows you to plan the most cost-effective and time-efficient routes of any complexity specifically for Walking.
 Moreover, when optimizing Walking routes, Route4Me can take into account such advanced constraints as customer Time Windows, Service Times, team availability, current traffic, weather conditions, and more.